scorpe89/Sounds-Simple/README.md

 - Open the link in a browser first.
 - Make sure you are signed into that service if needed.
 - Some services require paid accounts for full playback.

-## Changes

-### Build 1.5

-- Added time markers to the editor waveform.
-- Added the main audio file to the editor layers panel.
-- Added internal scrolling to the users/friends panel.
-- Made `Space` pause or resume audio playback throughout the app.
-- Started tracking build changes in this README.